mja65/Emu68-Imager/docs/instructions.md

 Both routes will supply you with the necessary Kickstart ROM and Workbench disk image files.

-The most essential part of the AmigaOS is the Kickstart, and one of the benefits of using PiStorm with Emu68 is that you can use wichever Kickstart version you desire; you are not limited to the one physically installed in your Amiga.
+The most essential part of the AmigaOS is the Kickstart, and one of the benefits of Emu68 is that you can use whichever Kickstart version you desire (the imager tool limits the option to two versions, but more may be available in future updates) - you are not limited to the one physically installed in your Amiga.
 There are additional speed benefits also; any Kickstart file loaded by Emu68 is placed in fast RaspberryPi memory and is much, much faster to access - resulting in a snappier Workbench experience.

 The second pre-requisite is the Workbench installation media.
 The imager tool expects that you will supply these media as disk images (.ADF files).
 You cannot use real floppy disks from an original workbench installation set with a PC floppy drive; they cannot be read.
 You can however use specialised hardware to make those images from real floppy drives using tools that you can get on Aminet, but that is beyond the scope of this document.
 Enquire with your friendly local Amiga web forum for more details.